 Sergio Larios shared with us some specific examples of how the model is currently implemented at MBI:

-At MBI Talent Group the Humanistic Management was implemented in 2015, nevertheless we are just in the formalization of our work model where the objectives of a Humanistic company are shared.
-We are based on working, always aware of our main values: respect, honesty and transparency, from this mutual trust is generated and therefore freedom at work.
+At MBI Talent Group Humanistic Management was implemented in 2015, nevertheless, we are just in the formalization of our work model where the objectives of a Humanistic company are shared.
+We are based on working, always aware of our main values: respect, honesty, and transparency, from this mutual trust, is generated, and therefore freedom at work.

 We work to create a model without any hierarchy and unlimited freedom of growth for the members of the team.